Design 101

 Increased comfort

-Tufting keeps upholstery plush and soft for many years so it stays comfortable longer than other furniture.
+Tufting keeps upholstery plush and soft for many years, making it more durable and comfortable over the years.

 More inviting atmosphere